iszczesniak/cpp/memory/index.md

-Allocation on the heap is slow, because it's a complex data structure which not only allocates and deallocates memory of an arbitrary size, but also deals with defragmentation.
-An operating system allocates more memory for the stack, when the process (i.e., the library, which allocates memory) requests it.
+Allocation on the heap is slow, because it's a complex data structure which not only allocates and deallocates memory of an arbitrary size, but also deals with defragmentation, and so several memory reads and writes are necessary for an allocation.
+An operating system allocates more memory for the heap, when the process (i.e., the library, which allocates memory) requests it.

-Memory localization.
-Furthemore, data on the stack is usually l
+Data located on the stack is packed together according to when the data was created, and so data that are related are close to each other.
+This is called localization.
+And localization is good, becasue the data that a process needs is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.
+Data allocated on the heap are usually not localized, i.e., they are spead all over the heap memory, which slows down memory access, as most likely the data is not in the processor memory cache.

 # Function calls